07 November 2016

 As you know, I make no claims of infallibility.
 On the contrary: I am wrong.
 Trying to be right.
 Trying to follow Jesus, and accept the Holy Spirit’s correction.
 I’m a work in progress.

 My translation is an ad hoc translation.
-That means I’m not doing it because someday I intend to publish a full KWL bible.
+That means I’m not doing it because I intend to someday publish a full KWL bible.
 I have no such plan.
 I’m only translating as necessary.
 When I need to quote a verse, I consider it part of my due diligence to translate it so I know I’m not misusing it.
 I’m not striving to complete entire books of the bible (although that’s gonna happen as I study entire books).
 I’m not trying to meet a deadline for getting a translation done.
 I’m not even trying to format it consistently throughout: Sometimes I’ll translate the psalms so they rhyme, and sometimes I won’t.

 Yeah, this means every single verse in my KWL translation is subject to change.
-So don’t quote it like it’s written in stone.
+So don’t quote it like it’s written in stone!
 It’s not.
 You want a translation that nobody’s ever gonna update, you want the KJV, or ASV, or Douai-Rheims, or any of the other older translations.
 (They do all have updates, though.
 The NKJV is an update of the KJV, the NASB of the ASV, and the NAB was meant to supersede the Douai-Rheims.)
-But translations get updated because the translators aren’t infallible, know this, and sometimes go back and fix things.
+But translations get updated because translators aren’t infallible, know this, and sometimes go back and fix things.
 Mine gets updated more often because I’m particularly aware of this.

 Yeah, you may not like the conclusions I come to in my translation process.
 You’ll hardly be the first.
 No doubt you’ll have similar beefs with other bible translations.
 Won’t like the words I picked; won’t like the ideas I chose to emphasize.
 Hey, sometimes I look back on old articles and I don’t like the ideas I chose to emphasize.
 So I update.
 Work in progress.
 There’s no pleasing some people, and I’m one of those people too.